abdoabozena7/ML_project-CTR_Prediction/README.md

 Our pipeline is designed to:

-1. Explore and understand the data (EDA)
+1. Explore and understand the data
 2. Preprocess it efficiently (especially because of dataset size)
 3. Prepare clean data for model training
 4. Allow the rest of the team to plug in, test models, and compare results